Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 Styles Editor for the notes.

 [Why "other than"?
 If, for example, the document's default line spacing is set to 1.0, then you won't be able to use this same value in the note's style since the program won't set a code that is redundant.
-Change the line spacing in the document's default style first, then set the note's line spacing.]
-If you have set line spacing in the document's main body text area (say, at the top of the document), then the notes will use whatever is indicated inside the default document style (or the template that spawned it).
+Change the line spacing in the document's default style first, then set the note's line spacing to 1.0.]
+For example, if you have set line spacing in the document's main body text area (say, at the top of the document), then the notes will use whatever is indicated inside the default document style (or the template that spawned it).
 Hence, setting (e.g.) a line spacing of 2.0 at the top of the document will still produce notes with a line spacing of 1.0 (if that is the default document style — which it normally is).
 Other formatting: Back up the

 document and experiment!